CRMPickers logoCRMPickers

 • Dynamics 365 Sales has 86 listed integrations across 17 categories; NetSuite CRM has 25 integrations across 11 categories in the CRMPickers dataset.

-• Dynamics 365 Sales annual tiers are listed at $65, $105, and $150 per user; NetSuite CRM Starter is listed at $99/user/month with higher suite/base pricing on larger plans.
+• Dynamics 365 Sales annual tiers are listed at $65, $105, and $150 per user; NetSuite CRM Starter is listed at $99/user/month, with Standard showing a $2,499 yearly base price in the dataset.

 Microsoft Dynamics 365 vs NetSuite CRM comparison table